justinjest/python-essentials/lessons/12Advanced Data Visualization Techniques.md

 ### **Advanced Dashboard Features:**
 1. **Add a Date Range Selector:**
-   Use Dash’s `dcc.DatePickerRange` to filter data by date.
+   Use Dash’s `dcc.DatePickerRange` to allow users to filter data by date.
 2. **Display Multiple Charts:**
    Arrange multiple visualizations side by side using Dash’s `html.Div`.